wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 ## Special Note

-This project is rough and has not been thoroughly tested, its features are not yet fully developed, and there are some performance issues.
-It is only for learning and reference purposes and should not be used in actual projects.
+This project is rough and has not been thoroughly tested, its features are not yet fully developed, and there are some performance issues, especially when the number of nodes is large.
+It is only for learning and reference purposes and please use it carefully for actual projects.

 The built-in themes and icons in the project come from: